acseo/TypesenseBundle/README.md

                         drop_tokens_threshold: 1     #
 ```

-This configuration will create a service named `@typesense.finder.books.books_autocomplete`.
+This configuration will create a service named `@typesense.specificfinder.books.books_autocomplete`.
 You can inject the specific finder in your Controller or into other services

 ```yaml